IDEALLab/design_embeddings_jmd_2016/README.md

 The settings of the kernel PCA and autoencoders are in the configuration files in './hp-opt/hp\_\<example name\>\_\<noise scale\>.ini'

 We use [pySMAC](http://pysmac.readthedocs.io/en/latest/#) for hyperparameter optimization of kernel PCA and autoencoders

+The code is licensed under the MIT license.
+Feel free to use all or portions for your research or related projects so long as you provide the following citation information:

+Chen W, Fuge M, Chazan J. Design Manifolds Capture the Intrinsic Complexity and Dimension of Design Spaces.
+ASME.
+J. Mech.
+Des.
+2017. doi:10.1115/1.4036134.

+@article{chen2017design,
+  title={Design Manifolds Capture the Intrinsic Complexity and Dimension of Design Spaces}, author={Chen, Wei and Fuge, Mark}, journal={Journal of Mechanical Design}, year={2017}, pages={to appear}, doi={10.1115/1.4036134}
+}